 Recommended French Restaurants in London

-The first and best fine cooking in London was French, back a couple of hundred years.
+THE first and best fine cooking in London was French, back a couple of hundred years.
 Lately, it’s been displaced by what’s known as “modern British” (though Gordon Ramsay and several other chefs here trained in France, and most chefs still talk in kitchen French when describing food and technique).
 The rise of good Italian restaurants, and the arrival of other cuisines, have cut into the supremacy of French cooking somewhat, but it’s still terrific when it’s good, still like coming home.
 (Available websites are at the end of the listings.)

 RSJ